 The Office of Institutional Research maintains statistics on enrollment and retention rates of entering students of each program of study (click here).
 The latest available data in student retention based on the following definition: Student retention is the percentage of a cohort of new fall term students who are still active or who have graduated the following fall term.
 Students who are not active for any reason other than graduation (including, but not limited to, leaves of absence and withdrawal) are not retained.

-Saybrook University has approval to operate an accredited institution from the California Bureau for Private Postsecondary Education (BPPE) under the terms of California Education Code section 94890(a)(1).
+Saybrook University has authority to operate in the State of California by way of an exemption granted by the California Bureau for Private Postsecondary Education pursuant to California Education Code section 94874(i).